xubylele/base64-converter/README.md

 ## Features

 - **Fast and Secure Conversion**:
-  - Convert Base64 strings to files with just a few clicks.
+  - Convert Base64 strings to files and vice versa quickly and securely.
   - No external dependencies or online services are required, ensuring your data stays secure.

 - **Supported File Extensions**: